 It worked: The S&L industry collapsed, yet Munger and Buffett escaped with barely a scratch.
 They saved themselves a great deal of stress and financial pain by applying a uniquely effective system of organized common sense.
 In hindsight, it seems like an obvious good decision; at the time, it seemed odd and unusual.

 The lesson for us is that the people making consistently good decisions take advantage of how the world works.
 That’s wisdom.

-Real knowledge of the art of decision-making, which remains true across time and circumstance, eras and epochs, can help increase the odds we get what we want and reduce costly mistakes.
+Real knowledge of the art of decision making, which remains true across time and circumstances, eras and epochs, can help increase the odds that we get what we want and reduce costly mistakes.